kishooore/rustbook/README.md

 ```

-- "anyhow" crate enhances the error handling by making the return type less verbose when multiple error types needs to be returned and also it provides a "context" method to add additional context to the error before rethrowing it.
+- "anyhow" crate enhances the error handling by making the return type less
+verbose when multiple error types needs to be returned and also it provides
+a "context" method to add additional context to the error before
+re-throwing it.

-- There is one more crate called "thiserror" which is more performance efficient than "anyhow"
+- There is one more crate called "thiserror" which is more performance
+efficient than "anyhow"

-## 29-03-2025:
+## 29-03-2025

-### Ownership:
+### Ownership

 In Rust, every value has a single owner a any given time.
-When the owner goes out of scope the value is dropped. (deallocated automatically)
+When the owner
+goes out of scope the value is dropped. (deallocated automatically)

 Rules of Ownership:

 1. Each value has exactly one owner
 2. When the owner goes out of scope, the value is dropped.
 3. Ownership can be transferred(moved) to another variable.

 Example-1: Ownership Transfer (moved)

 ```rust
 fu main() {
   let s1 = String::new("hello");